Samuel May Williams House

 The Samuel May Williams House is a former museum in Galveston, Texas.
 The second-oldest surviving residence in Galveston, it is now on the National Register of Historic Places.
 It was designated a Recorded Texas Historic Landmark in 1964.

 The home was built in 1839 for Samuel May Williams, one of the founders of Galveston.
-The prefabricated house was shipped from Maine and constructed on 7 ft off the ground, raised on ten piers.
+The prefabricated house was shipped from Maine and constructed 7 ft off the ground, supported by ten piers.
 The 1 1/2-story house was topped with a cupola, where Williams installed a telescope so that he could be one of the first to learn when interesting cargo arrived by ship.
-After Williams' death in 1858, the house was sold to his friend, Phillip C. Tucker, and became known as the Tucker House.
+After Williams' death in 1858, the house was sold to his friend, Philip C. Tucker, Jr., and became known as the Tucker House.
 The Tucker family retained possession of the house until 1953.

-The house was purchased by, and became the first project of, the newly organized Galveston Historic Foundation.
+The house was purchased by, and became the first project of, the newly organized Galveston Historical Foundation.
 Restoration was partially funded by a grant from the Moody Foundation.
 In 2007, the executive director of the GHF, stated "I can hardly overemphasize the importance of this house, not only to Galveston and Texas history, but to the history and affections of our organization."
 The house was opened to the public in 1959, restored to its original look in the late 1970s, and opened to regular tours in 1984.
 Attendance dropped from 25,000 to 1,000 visitors per year, and the museum was closed in 2007.
 The interiors were redesigned as part of an interior design showcase, and the house was offered for rent in 2008.
-It survived 2008's Hurricane Ike unscathed.
+It survived 2008's Hurricane Ike with minimal damage.
+The GHF sold the property in 2014.